 Extent of Search and Preliminary Examination in Certain Situations

 There may be exceptional situations where the description, the claims or the drawings fail to comply with the prescribed requirements to such an extent that a meaningful search cannot be carried out, that is, no search at all is possible for a particular claim (see paragraph 9.01).
 However, in certain situations where the description, the claims, or the drawings can be sufficiently understood, even though a part or parts of the application are not in compliance with the prescribed requirements, a search is performed taking into consideration the non-compliance in determining the extent of the search.
-In such cases, the written opinion then indicates how the description, claims, or drawings fail to comply with the prescribed requirements.
+In such cases, the international search report and the written opinion then indicate how the description, claims, or drawings fail to comply with the prescribed requirements (see paragraphs 16.28, 16.29 and 17.34).
 In this indication, it is also noted by the International Searching Authority to what degree that non-compliance with the particular prescribed requirements has been taken into account for the purposes of determining the extent of the search, and this extent is indicated as precisely as possible.
+In general, a search should be carried out to the maximum extent practical.

 Examples Where Search or Preliminary Examination Possible, with an Indication in the Written Opinion